-- A. Short Cuts: This palette contains shortcuts to your most common photo storage locations. - B. Preferences/Help icons: Accesses the ON1 Help menu or ON1 Photo RAW 2017 preferences. - C. Browse/Presets Panels: Switch between the Browse panel and Presets by clicking on the tab. - D. Folders Pane: Shows your cataloged folders, local disks and cloud sources. - E. Albums Pane: This pane allows you to create albums or collections of images. - F. Filters Pane: This pane allows you to sort and search your images and your favorites. - G. Recent Pane: This keeps track of recently opened files and folders. - H. View Selector: Switches between Grid, Detail, Filmstrip and Compare views. - I. Thumbnail size: This slider adjusts the thumbnail size. - J. Breadcrumbs: This shows the path of the selected image or folder in the Preview area. - K. Preview: The window where you can view your images in thumbnail or detail view. - L. Sort: This pop up adjusts sort order based on standard selection criteria, such as file name, date captured and more. - M. Image Counter: This will display the number of files and folders you are viewing. - N. RAW Preview Mode: Lets you set how you would like to view photos in Detail mode.
-Fast will use embedded previews from the photos, while Accurate will generate a color-balanced preview. - O. Info Pane: This section will give you detailed metadata about your image when available.
-(Also displays Navigator and Histogram panes when viewing in Filmstrip, Detail and Compare modes.) - P. Metadata Pane: This pane will show your metadata for your selected image. - Q. EXIF/IPTC Info Panes: This will give you more detailed information about your selected file. - R. Export/Share: Shortcuts for exporting (Resize) and sharing selected photos. - S. Module Selector: Use this to switch to other modules inside ON1 Photo RAW 2017 - T. Reset All/Sync: These buttons let you synchronize the edit settings of one image on another (or group).
-Reset All removes all edit adjustments made in Develop and Effects from the selected image or group of images.
+- A. Short Cuts: This palette contains shortcuts to your most common photo storage locations. - B. Preferences/Help icons: Accesses the ON1 Help menu or ON1 Photo RAW 2017 preferences. - C. Browse/Presets Panels: Switch between the Browse panel and Presets by clicking on the tab. - D. Folders Pane: Shows your indexed folders, local disks and cloud sources. - E. Albums Pane: This pane allows you to create albums or collections of images. - F. Filters Pane: This pane allows you to sort and search your images and your favorites. - G. Recent Pane: This keeps track of recently opened files and folders. - H. View Selector: Switches between Grid, Detail, Filmstrip and Compare views. - I. Thumbnail size: This slider adjusts the thumbnail size. - J. Breadcrumbs: This shows the path of the selected image or folder in the Preview area. - K. Preview: The window where you can view your images in thumbnail or detail view. - L. Sort: This pop up adjusts sort order based on standard selection criteria, such as file name, date captured and more.

+- M. Image Counter: This will display the number of files and folders you are viewing. - N. Reset All/Sync: These buttons let you synchronize the edit settings of one image on another (or group).
+Reset All removes all edit adjustments made in Develop and Effects from the selected image or group of images. - O. Info Pane: This section will give you detailed metadata about your image when available.
+(Also displays Navigator and Histogram panes when viewing in Filmstrip, Detail and Compare modes.) - P. Metadata Pane: This pane will show your metadata for your selected image. - Q. EXIF/IPTC Info Panes: This will give you more detailed information about your selected file. - R. Export/Share: Shortcuts for exporting (Resize) and sharing selected photos. - S. Module Selector: Use this to switch to other modules inside ON1 Photo RAW 2017